Upcoming Events – AY 2018-2019

 Congratulations to Destina D!

-Destina, an LPP student from the Fallsburg CSD, recently had a piece of her art featured in the Sullivan County High School Show at the Catskill Art Society!
+Destina, a Brighter Futures LPP student from the Fallsburg CSD, recently had a piece of her art featured in the Sullivan County High School Show at the Catskill Art Society!

 Click here to check out a recent article in the Sullivan County Democrat about LPP’s partner program, My Brother’s Keeper!